Palestinian gunmen open fire at Jerusalem bus stop, killing 6, Israeli officials say

 Hamas hailed the attack without claiming responsibility, calling it a “natural response to the occupation’s crimes against our people.”

 In October 2024, two Palestinians from the West Bank opened fire inside a light rail train in Tel Aviv, killing seven people and leaving many others wounded.
-Hamas’ military wing claimed responsibility for that attack.
+Hamas’ military wing claimed responsibility for that attack, the deadliest in Israel since the Oct.
+7, 2023, raid that started the war in Gaza.

 Data from the U.N.’s humanitarian office says at least 49 Israelis, including some soldiers and police, were killed by Palestinians in Israel or the West Bank between the start of the war and July 2025.